 The recently reported experimental data of Ref.~\cite{PhysRevResearch.7.013224} show only minimal density variation of $T_c$ in the high-density range, consistent with a weak-disorder scenario.
 In this case, our results quantitatively capture the density independence of $T_c$ at high densities ($n_e>1\times10^{13}/\text{cm}^2$) and qualitatively describes its rapid suppression as the excitonic instability is approached ($n_e<0.5\times10^{13}/~\text{cm}^2$), as shown in Fig.~\ref{figyc2}(d).
 However, in this sample a small anomalous upturn of $T_c$ appears within the density range $n_e\in(0.5,1)\times10^{13}~\text{cm}^{-2}$, where $T_c$ increases upon reducing $n_e$, deviating from our theoretical curve.

-Experimental observation of this anomalous upturn remain scarce, so far limited to the study in Ref.~\cite{PhysRevResearch.7.013224}.
-It could be a measurement artifact (e.g., electrostatic screening or device geometry), but it may also suggest the presence of an additional SC pairing channel active in this density window.
-In experiment~\cite{PhysRevResearch.7.013224}, upon gradually applying an external magnetic field that selectively suppresses the background SC component, with the suppression setting in first on the high-density side, the visibility of the low-density SC behavior is enhanced.
-As a result, the residual $T_c$ exhibits a distinct $T_c$–$n_e$ dome behavior, as indicated by the gray chain curve in Fig.~\ref{figyc2}(d) (extracted from the 50~mT data); the dome sharpens at larger fields and persists up to $\sim$250~mT.
-In this case, as seen in Fig.~\ref{figyc2}(d), combining this field-robust additional-channel $T_c$ with our calculated background $T_c$ (red dashed curve), i.e., taking the larger of the two (short-circuit effect), reproduces the experimentally measured zero-field $T_c(n)$ (blue squares).
+Experimental observations of this anomalous upturn remain scarce, so far limited to the study in Ref.~\cite{PhysRevResearch.7.013224}.
+While it could be a measurement artifact (e.g., electrostatic screening or device geometry), it may also suggest the presence of an additional SC pairing channel active in this density window~\cite{ doi:10.1073/pnas.2117735119}. {In the experiment of Ref.~\cite{PhysRevResearch.7.013224}, upon gradually applying an external magnetic field that selectively suppresses the background SC component, with the suppression setting in first on the high-density side, the visibility of the low-density SC behavior is enhanced.
+As a result, the residual $T_c$ exhibits a distinct $T_c$–$n_e$ dome behavior, as indicated by the gray chain curve in Fig.~\ref{figyc2}(d) (extracted from the 50~mT data), and this dome sharpens at larger fields and persists up to $\sim$250~mT.
+In this case, as seen in Fig.~\ref{figyc2}(d), combining this field-robust additional-channel $T_c$ with our calculated background $T_c$ (red dashed curve), i.e., taking the larger of the two (short-circuit effect), reproduces the experimentally measured zero-field $T_c(n)$ (blue squares).}